 - Summer: Since this is the rainy season, road tour to Muktinath will be difficult.
 However, this is the best trekking season.
 June, July and August cover this season.

 - Winter: Muktinath region is covered by snow in these months.
 December, January, and February cover these months.
 It is preferable to use mountain flights to view Muktinath during these months.

 Planning to visit the temples in Nepal?
 Have a look at our Pashupatinath & Muktinath Tour Package.

 Some temples near Muktinath Temple are:

-- Pashupatinath Temple: Pashupatinath Temple is one of the most sacred Hindu temples of Nepal.
+- Pashupatinath Temple: Pashupatinath Temple is one of the most sacred Hindu temples in Nepal.
 This temple worships Nepal’s national deity, Lord Pashupatinath.
 It is situated near the eastern side of Kathmandu valley.
 This temple is dedicated to Lord Shiva and is of supreme importance in Nepal.
-This temple is visited by thousands of pilgrims every year, specially during the time of Mahashivratri, Teej etc. The 12 Jyotirlinga of Lord Shiva are considered to be the body and Pashupatinath is considered the head to the body.
+This temple is visited by thousands of pilgrims every year, especially during the time of Mahashivratri, Teej, etc. The 12 Jyotirlinga of Lord Shiva is considered to be the body and Pashupatinath is considered the head to the body.